An easy and delicious homemade ice cream which you can easily make without using an ice cream machine.

 I’ve been reading a lot of ice-cream recipes lately, thanks to Mike and shall be reading a lot during the round up.
 All of them were made in an ice cream machine, so I think it’s about time I got one.
 The next time I’ll make an ice-cream, I’ll definitely add some caramelized pieces of fruit in it.

 See recipe and step by step instructions here.

-See recipe and step by step instructions here, only I made the whipping cream with twice the amount of ingredients.
+See recipe and step by step instructions here.
+You will need twice the amount.

 - Begin with the whipping cream which set aside in the refrigerator.

 - Prepare the pastry cream and when finished cover with cling film and place in a bigger pan with cold water until it cools down.